innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/05-email-campaign-drafts.md

 ---

-### Campaign 3: Post-Launch Follow-up / Nurture
+### Campaign 3: Post-Launch Follow-up / Nurture (For new sign-ups)

-**Subject:** Did you know you could do this with [Project Name]?
+**Subject:** Your First Automated Task is a Click Away

 **Body:**
 Hi [First Name],

-Hope you're enjoying your experience with [Project Name] so far!

-We wanted to share a quick tip: Did you know you can use our [Specific Feature] to [achieve a specific outcome]?
-It's a powerful way to save even more time.

-Check out our short guide on how to get the most out of it:

-**[CTA Button: Learn More About [Specific Feature]]**
+Welcome to Innovative Enterprises!
+We're glad to have you on board.

+Ready to see the platform in action?
+The fastest way to experience the magic is to delegate your first task.

+Do you have a document that needs translating for an international partner?
+Or perhaps a CR that's due for renewal?

+**[CTA Button: Delegate a Task to Sanad Hub]**

+**[CTA Button: Translate a Document with Voxi]**

-As always, let us know if you have any questions!
+Our team (both human and AI) is here to help if you have any questions.

 Best,
 The Team at Innovative Enterprises